kepra3/popgen_rad_shallow_agaricia/README.md

-TODO:

-- [ ] Fix get_dist_matrix.sh in E-intraspecific

 # Data accessibility for Prata et al (202X)

-This repository contains all scripts and datasets required to run all analyses performed within Prata et al (202X) Some dominant reef-builders disperse only metres per generation.
+This repository contains all scripts and datafiles required to run all analyses performed within 'Prata et al (202X) Some reef-building corals disperse only metres per generation'.
 Large files such as raw sequence data and intial vcf files are not present within the repository but links to the sources to access these files are provided.

 Blocks of code are provided in README on how to perform analyses for each section.
 For each block of code to run activate the appropriate conda environment or software versions (see *Appendix*) and change to the scripts directory within the appropriate heading directory.
-Files will either be accessed in data or results and will write files into data or results.

 ## raw files and de novo assembly